 We have collected and explained in this article 7 essential tips you may consider every time you travel.
 So here are the 7 frequent travelers tips:

-Avoid lines where you see children, elderly people or people with much luggage in front of you.
+Yes, try to avoid as much as possible lines where you have children, elderly people or people with much luggage in front of you.
 Each of them may slow down the queue.
-Obviously, children and the elderly need more time to undress for security check, not to mention any other accessories such as trolleys, etc. Any additional bulky travel accessory may slow down the security verifications in the airport.
+Obviously, children and the elderly need more time to undress for security check, not to mention any other accessories such as trolleys, etc. Any additional bulky travel accessory may slow down the security verification in the airport.
 So be aware of them and try avoiding them as much as possible.

-Make sure you put your passport and boarding pass in a safe, but also within reach pocket.
+Make sure you put your passport and boarding pass in a safe, but also in a quick pocket.
 You will need them many times in the airport, so keep them at hand, but also safe, so you do not lose them.
 Also, travel with as little as possible.
 If you are worried about keeping track of many possessions at the airport, aboard the plane(s), and again upon arrival at baggage claim, you are adding a layer of stress to your travel experience.